fangfufu/httpdirfs/README.md

 [issue #51](https://github.com/fangfufu/httpdirfs/issues/51).

 ## Permanent cache system
-You can cache all the files you have looked at permanently on your hard drive by using the ``--cache`` flag.
+You can cache the files you have accessed permanently on your hard drive by using the ``--cache`` flag.
 The file it caches persist across sessions.

 By default, the cache files are stored under ``${XDG_CACHE_HOME}/httpdirfs``,